DonThompson/FradBot/README.md

 * Move workers to natural when it completes.

 ONGOING ISSUES:
 * I built upgrades... but we aren't shifting workers, so I never have gas.
 I also haven't gotten techlab addons working well.
-If there isn't one, the upgrade will block the queue forever.
-* Opens up the option that we might need to boot failing commands.

 # Setup